PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 	You can modify this file to configure the database driver you wish to use Currently you can set 'DB_DRIVER' to 'pgsql' or 'mysql'

-	You can also activate DEBUG logs
+	You can also activate DEBUG or ERROR logs

 1. Point your Web Browser to your wordpress installation and go through the traditional WordPress installation routine.